 If you like to continue your studies after a Master, you may want to consider studying for a PhD.
-Do not hesitate to contact your project supervisor, your current Director of studies (Dr. Marina De Vos) or our PhD admissions tutor (Dr. Kwang-in Kim) for further information.
+Do not hesitate to contact your project supervisor, your current Director of studies (Dr. Marina De Vos or Bhagyashree Patil) or our PhD admissions tutor (Dr. Simon Jones ) for further information.